 Share this school

-Principal Sherry Williams is a well-respected leader according to school surveys.
-She grew up in the neighborhood, attended PS 5, PS 161, PS 131, and MS 149, all nearby, then won a scholarship to attend a private boarding school in New England.
-She graduated from Simmons College in Boston and returned to teach in the Bronx.
+Principal Sherry Williams is a respected long-time leader.
+She grew up in the neighborhood, attending PS 5, PS 161, PS 131, and MS 149, and won a scholarship to attend a private boarding school in New England.

-Admissions: District 7 is a choice district - there are no zoned schools.
-Priority goes to children who live in the area first.
-(Lydie Raschka, web reports and school data, August 2014)Read more
+ADMISSIONS: District 7 is a choice or “unzoned” district.
+Priority goes to children who live in the area.
+(Lydie Raschka, web reports, April 2020)